It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: February

-Description/Criteria: Must be a student in grades 9-12 attending a public, private or parochial school or equivalent in any of the fifty states, the District of Columbia, or the U.S. Territories or a U.S. citizen attending high school abroad.
+Description/Criteria: Must be a student in grades 9-12 attending a public, private, or parochial school or equivalent in any of the fifty states, the District of Columbia, or the US Territories or a US citizen attending high school abroad.

 Blacks at Microsoft Scholarships